danieljprice/phantom/docs/getting-started/running-first-calculation.rst

    ~/phantom/scripts/writemake.sh sedov > Makefile

-where “sedov” is the :doc:`name of a SETUP variable in phantom/build/Makefile_setups <setups>` (this argument is optional, but convenient as it means phantom when compiled in this directory will always compile for this setup).
+where “sedov” is the :doc:`name of a SETUP variable in phantom/build/Makefile_setups </user-guide/setups>` (this argument is optional, but convenient as it means phantom when compiled in this directory will always compile for this setup).
 Then you should have::

    $ ls